Last Updated on October 16, 2022 by Wandering our World

 Like the tides, the menu at The Old Forge is constantly changing.
 We love that their dishes are seasonal, and as avid supporters of local vendors, they adjust their dishes according to what is available.
 They pay homage to everything excellent about British cuisine and serve one of the meanest Sunday Roasts on the North Coast.

 Their offerings change over the day, and while you may want to enjoy a pub classic for your lunch, you’ll be drooling over the Beef Strogganoff for dinner.
+If you can get your hands on their Steamed Mussels which are prepared with a cider & bacon sauce and served with warm crusty bread, make sure to not miss out!
 And they serve vegetarian and gluten-free options too!

 The atmosphere speaks for itself.
 It’s a warm and inviting environment where every member of the family is welcome, even the dog!